kerski/pbi-dataops-template/documentation/tracking-changes.md

 # Contents of the PbixProj folder

 Each sub-folder in the "Pbi" folder represents a single .pbix file that is stored in source control.
-Within each sub-folder is a 'PbixProj'.
+Within each sub-folder is a 'PbixProj' folder.
 This folder contains the extracted contents of the .pbix file (example provided in the image below).

 ![Main PbixProj contents](./images/part25-pbi-tools-pbixproj.png)

-The following provides our latest understanding of the folders and files within the 'PbixProj' folder.
+The following provides my latest understanding of the folders and files within the 'PbixProj' folder.

 - CustomVisuals - Identifies the custom visuals imported into the .pbix file.
 - Model - This describes the tables, measures, and relationships in the .pbix file.